brantondemoss/brantondemoss.github.io/writing/garden/index.md

 [^15]: To the physicists reading this, yes I know it’s actually taking a stationary path, but give me some rope here.

 [^16]: [@MNateShyamalan on Twitter](https://twitter.com/MNateShyamalan/status/1652482602366902273)

+[^17]: The alternative is that there are genuinely new rules at different levels of scale (this perspective is called [strong-emergence](https://consc.net/papers/emergence.pdf)), but it’s not clear that this perspective is consistent with our best understanding of physics, and it would have dramatic implications for fundamental ideas like locality/relativity.

+[^18]: lol, but yea